 Blood Glucose Management

 Optimize blood glucose management to reduce the risk or slow the progression of CKD.
+Goals may be less aggressive in people with prevalent CKD and substantial comorbidities to reduce the risk of hypoglycemia.
 Targets are:

 A1C: Less than 7%